argoproj/argo-cd/docs/user-guide/config-management-plugins.md

         # as a string.
 It's up to the plugin to do the appropriate conversion.
         itemType: ""
         # collectionType describes what type of value this parameter accepts (string, array, or map) and allows the UI
         # to present a form to match that type.
 Default is "string".
+This field must be present for non-string types.
+        # It will not be inferred from the presence of an `array` or `map` field.
         collectionType: ""
         # This field communicates the parameter's default value to the UI.
 Setting this field is optional.
         string: default-string-value